 Fiduciary fund reporting focuses on net cash assets and changes in net cash assets.
-The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and agency funds.
+The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and custodial funds.
 Trust funds are used to account for cash assets held by the District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the District's own programs.
-The District's private-purpose trust fund accounts for programs that provide college scholarships for students after graduation.
-Agency funds are custodial in nature and do not involve measurement of results of operations.
-The District's agency fund accounts for student activities.
+The District has no trust funds.
+Custodial funds are used to report fiduciary activities that are not required to be reported in a trust fund.
+The District's custodial funds account for monies collected by the District for the Ohio High School Athletic Association (OHSAA) and programs that provide college scholarships for students after graduation for which the District has no administrative involvement.